sarahthoorens/note-taker/README.md

   ## Description

 This project required coding an Express.js back-end to complete pre-written front-end code for a note-taking application.
+User enters new note tile and text content, saves the note to a list that populates on the page and can be deleted and removed from the list when the trash icon is clicked.

-The information provided:
+The information provided for this challenge:

 ## User Story